 If you have any questions about surgery, please ask us during your initial consultation.
 We are more than happy to answer your questions and to help you understand what you can expect from this treatment.
 We find the best patients are those who are well informed about the procedure.

-Remember: there are no guarantees with surgery—the aim of cosmetic surgery or Plastic Surgery such as a corrective breast lift, is to provide improvement, not perfection.
+Remember: there are no guarantees with surgery—the aim of cosmetic surgery or Plastic Surgery such as a corrective boob lift, is to provide improvement, not perfection.

 Results vary from patient to patient.

 Frequently Asked Questions about Breast Lift Surgery Options

 If you are considering breast lift surgery (mastopexy surgery) in Melbourne or Sydney, be sure to speak with a FRACS qualified Specialist Plastic Surgeon with expert skills at breast surgery and scar minimisation.
 It is important you discuss your expectations and goals regarding this procedure and to keep your expectations in line with what can be achieved (realistic expectations are imperative to being satisfied with your results – surgery can improve your breast shape and appearance but there are limits to what surgery can accomplish; what you start with and your skin elasticity or skin health WILL have an impact on your results, including how they change over time.
 Once your Plastic Surgeon understands your expectations and desired outcome we will be able to determine if this procedure is right for you.